simonmichael/hledger/.github/ISSUE_TEMPLATE/a-wish.md

   Often it's best to discuss and attract interest on chat or the mail list first;
   use your best judgement. https://hledger.org#help-feedback

-- Have you looked for a related feature in (the right version of) the manual ?
+- Have you looked for related features in (the right version of) the reference manual ?
   Use `hledger help [--help]` to view the built-in manuals, or view the hledger.org -> REFERENCE MANUALS and choose the proper version at the top of the page.

+Things that will move your request along faster:

+- A small example or mockup of your intended UI/output
+- A rough draft of intended command line help/reference documentation